tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Parallel to conscious processes the instinctive behaviour could be triggered, it influences the environment.
 1. Conscious processes described above triggers conscious behaviour and its turn it influences the environment again.

 Neuromodulators influence in emotional processes was described in Lovheim article [cubeofemotions].
 We used Plutchik "wheel of emotions" as base psychological model of emotions [natureofemotions] and adopted his emotional feedback loops processes to fit cognitive architecture "model of six" of Marvin Minksy [emotionmachine].
-We developed mapping of neuromodulators impact over computational processes:
+We developed mapping of **neuromodulators impact over computational processes**:

  1. Generic:
    2. CPU power: noradrenaline